To install the

 printer or PDF file you wish to print to and Click OK and the document will be

 The second option for printing assembly documents is SEPARATE PAGES EACH STEP which results in a document that looks like the two figures below.
-Each Step in the assembly process is printed on two sheets for each side of the PC Board assembly.
+The assembly drawing and the load list for each step are on separate sheets and this allows for additional space to print more information on the load list.
 Note in the two figures below that the load list of the components to be inserted is on its own sheet and the PC Board assembly drawing is also on its own sheet.
 The load list and PC Board assembly drawings have color matching components to be inserted at this step.

 the two drawings above that in the second drawing which is Assembly Sheet #1 of